jamesdiffeycoding/mathemagical/README.md

 # CalculApp

-It's a homemade keyboard friendly calculator with input history.
+A keyboard-friendly calculator with input history.

 ## Notable features
 - Logs your input history